-- The actuarial information contained in the financial statements has been appropriately included in the statements; and - The actuarial information used in the preparation of the financial statements has been used appropriately; - The Company, the licensed insurer, is maintaining the solvency margin that applies under a condition imposed under section 21 (2) (b); and - The Company, the licensed insurer, is maintaining the solvency margin that applies in respect of its statutory funds under a condition imposed under section 21 (2) (c) as at 31 December 2021.
+- The actuarial information contained in the Financial Statements has been appropriately included in the statements. - The actuarial information used in the preparation of the Financial Statements has been used appropriately. - The Company, the licensed insurer, is maintaining the solvency margin that applies under a condition imposed under section 21 (2) (b); and - The Company, the licensed insurer, is maintaining the solvency margin that applies in respect of its Statutory Funds under a condition imposed under Section 21 (2) (c) as at 31 December 2022.

-The review was carried out by Paul Drysdale, Fellow of the New Zealand Society of Actuaries, Fellow of the Institute of Actuaries of Australia and employee of the Company in the capacity of Appointed Actuary of General Reinsurance Life Australia Ltd. and Appointed Actuary of General Reinsurance Life Australia Ltd. - New Zealand Branch for the purposes of Section 76 of the Insurance (Prudential Supervision) Act 2010.
+The review was carried out by Elizabeth Baker, Fellow of the Institute of Actuaries of Australia, and employee of the Company in the capacity of Appointed Actuary of General Reinsurance Life Australia Ltd. and Appointed Actuary of General Reinsurance Life Australia Ltd. - New Zealand Branch for the purposes of Section 76 of the Insurance (Prudential Supervision) Act 2010.